Pádraig Ó Tuama

 Pádraig Ó Tuama is an Irish poet, theologian and conflict mediator.

 Early life and education

 Ó Tuama was brought up in a Catholic family in County Cork, Ireland.
 His first language is English.
-He also speaks Irish. Ó Tuama received a Bachelor of Arts in Divinity from the Maryvale Institute of Birmingham, England; a Master's of Theology from Queen's University Belfast, and a PhD from the School of Critical Studies (Creative Writing and Theology) at the University of Glasgow.
+He also speaks Irish. Ó Tuama received a Bachelor of Arts degree in Divinity from the Maryvale Institute of Birmingham, England; a Master's of Theology from Queen's University Belfast, and a PhD from the School of Critical Studies (Creative Writing and Theology) at the University of Glasgow.

 Career

 Ó Tuama has written five collections of poetry and a book of spiritual reflection, and is the editor of two poetry anthologies.
 His poetry has been featured in Harvard Review, RTÉ’s Poem of the Week, Poetry Ireland, New England Review, The Kenyon Review and the Academy of American Poets' Poem-A-Day.
 He has held numerous poetry residencies, most recently with The Church of the Heavenly Rest in New York City, and the Morton Deutsch International Center for Cooperation and Conflict Resolution at Columbia University.
 He was profiled in The New Yorker in December 2022.

 Ó Tuama is a staff poet with the On Being Project, and hosts Poetry Unbound, a podcast produced by On Being Studios.
 Poetry Unbound had been downloaded more than 10 million times by the end of 2022. Ó Tuama's book Poetry Unbound: 50 Poems to Open your World, an anthology based on the podcast of the same name, was published by Canongate and W.W.
 Norton in 2022.